m4c4r0n1n/nananvim/README.md

 <img width="1319" height="1376" alt="image" src="https://github.com/user-attachments/assets/0f47d7df-7692-4e4a-8974-d325f8219308" />

 Built primarily for Arch but works on most Linux distros and MacOS.
-I use this daily and fix things the moment they break.
+I use this daily and fix things the moment they break, or eventually...
 If you do decide to use this config and something breaks, open an issue and I **WILL** fix it immediately.
 Thank you.

 What's changed lately lives in the [CHANGELOG](CHANGELOG.md).